bslevin/BattleShipCIProject3/README.md

 ## Bugs

   - Code was orriginaly coded using vscode where I mademcommits.
 [BattleShip2.0](https://github.com/bslevin/BattleShip2.0/commits/main).
 When loading it into Heroku an apple.error came back.
 I then subsequently copied and pasted the code to a new repository through gitpod

+  - PEP8 errors fixed
-  - Corrected length of code that was was over 80 and recommendations from PEP8
+  - Corrected length of code that was was over

 # Deployment